ACICT-DEPI/ONL1_DAT1_M1d-Super-store-Sale/README.md

 # Final-Project-Super-Store
 This project involves a comprehensive analysis of a superstore's sales data to identify trends and insights that inform strategic business decisions.
 By merging multiple data sources, we aim to create a detailed understanding of sales performance, customer behavior, and operational challenges.
 # Objectives
-Sales Performance: Analyze data to identify trends across regions and product lines.
+Sales Performance: Analyze data to identify trends across regions and product lines.<br>
-Customer Insights: Segment customers based on purchasing behavior for targeted marketing.
+Customer Insights: Segment customers based on purchasing behavior for targeted marketing.<br>
-Return Patterns: Examine return rates to identify areas for improvement.
+Return Patterns: Examine return rates to identify areas for improvement.<br>
 # Tools Used
 Python: Leveraged for data cleaning and analysis using Pandas and NumPy.
 SQL: Used for querying and managing relational data.